Analytic element method

 The analytic element method (AEM) is a numerical method used for the solution of partial differential equations.
 It was initially developed by O.D.L.
 Strack at the University of Minnesota.
 It is similar in nature to the boundary element method (BEM), as it does not rely upon the discretization of volumes or areas in the modeled system; only internal and external boundaries are discretized.
 One of the primary distinctions between AEM and BEMs is that the boundary integrals are calculated analytically.
+Although originally developed to model groundwater flow, AEM has subsequently been applied to other fields of study including studies of heat flow and conduction, periodic waves, and deformation by force.